taosher/fireball/source/README.md

 - [Core](https://github.com/fireball-x/core) - The basic classes used in fireball engine and editors
 - [Engine](https://github.com/fireball-x/engine) - An Entity/Compnoent system designed for both game and editors

-After beta, we will refactor these two repos in one, called engine-framework.
+After beta, we will refactor these two repos and make them into one, called engine-framework.
 After that it can be used standalone, and is easy to integrate with your favorite runtime ( cocos2d-js, pixi.js even three.js ).

 ### Tool Modules